-Greg Endo , Chief Financial Officer 56 Mr. Endo has served as our Chief Financial Officer ("CFO") since June 7, 2021.
-Prior to joining Volcon, Mr. Endo worked for over 26 years at Deloitte & Touche LLP.
+Name and Position Age Business Experience Greg Endo, 57 Mr. Endo has served as our Chief Financial Officer ("CFO") since June 7, 2021.
+Prior to joining Volcon, Mr. Endo Chief Financial Officer worked for over 26 years at Deloitte & Touche LLP.
 From August 2006 until his retirement in September 2020, Mr. Endo was an audit and advisory partner, advising public and private companies in the manufacturing, technology, and real estate industries.
 He has assisted clients on merger and acquisition transactions, equity and debt financings, IT implementations and business process design and controls.
 From January 2021 to May 2021, Mr. Endo served as a consultant providing audit-related services to Marcum LLP and Marcum Berstein & Pinchuk LLP.
 Mr. Endo is a certified public accountant in Texas.
 Mr. Endo has a Bachelor's degree in Business Administration and a Master's degree in Professional Accounting, both from the University of Texas at Austin and is a U.S. Army and Texas National Guard veteran.

-Stephanie Davis, Chief Operating Officer 51 Ms. Davis (no relationship to Jordan Davis, our CEO) has served as our Chief Operating Officer since January 3, 2022.
+Stephanie Davis, Chief Operating Officer Ms. Davis (no relationship to Jordan Davis, our CEO) has served as our Chief Operating Officer since January 3, 2022.
 Prior to joining Volcon, Ms. Davis has held a number of positions overseeing manufacturing, supply chain and operations for manufacturing companies.
-Most recently she was the vice president of operations for Horton Automatics from 2018 to December 2021.
-Prior to Horton Automatics she was the plant manager for Atkore International from 2015 to 2018 and was the corporate business systems manager from 2014 to 2015.
-She worked at Ingersoll-Rand Company from 2007 to 2014 in a number of positions and subsidiaries, most recently as the director of operations from 2012 to 2014 for Club Car, Inc., which designs and manufactures golf cars and all-wheel drive vehicles, utility trucks and turf vehicles.
-From 2007 to 2012 she held a variety of positions with Ingersoll-Rand Southern Pines, which manufactured equipment and tools, most recently as the operations manager.
-She was also the quality manager for Bosch and E-Z-Go Textron early in her career.
+Most recently she was the Vice President of Operations for Horton Automatics from 2018 to December 2021.
+Prior to Horton Automatics she was the Plant Manager for Atkore International from 2015 to 2018 and was the corporate Business Systems Manager from 2014 to 2015.
+She worked at Ingersoll-Rand Company from 2007 to 2014 in a number of positions and subsidiaries, most recently as the Director of Operations from 2012 to 2014 for Club Car, Inc., which designs and manufactures golf cars and all-wheel drive vehicles, utility trucks and turf vehicles.
+From 2007 to 2012 she held a variety of positions Manager.
+She was also the Quality Manager for Bosch and E-Z-Go Textron early in her career.
 Ms. Davis has a Master of Business Administration Degree in Operations & Supply Chain and a Master's degree in Operations Management & Program Management from Southern New Hampshire University and a Bachelor's of Science Degree in Electrical Engineering from Clemson University.